matthew-smith-dev/HelpDesk/README.md

 ## Learning Goal

-The goal is not just to create code, but to understand how the project works well enough to explain it clearly in an interview.
+The goal is not just to create code, but to understand how the ject works well enough to explain it clearly in an interview.